 This means that at least 5.5 bars of pressure should be available at the outlet.
-If the pressure droop along the supply tube is substantial, the internal pressure may drop below 5 bars, then the MAS unit stops to regulate and gives a warning.
+If the pressure droop along the supply tube is substantial, the internal pressure may drop below 5 bars, whereas the MAS unit stops to regulate and gives a warning.

 Consequently, we recommend a primary (inlet) pressure of min.
-6 bar, preferably 7-8 bar (max.
-10 bar) and a low loss gas line (8mm inner diameter, distance ≤5 meters) between the instrument and the gas supply, to assure trouble free operation even under conditions of high gas throughput.
+6 bar, but preferably 7-8 bar (maximum 10 bar) and a low loss gas line (8 mm inner diameter, distance \leq 5 meters) between the instrument and the gas supply.
+This will assure trouble free operation even under conditions of high gas throughput.
 The maximum throughput depends on the experimental conditions and the probe type.